wsbctechnicalblog/wsbctechnicalblog.github.io/content/be-positive.md

 > "DevOps is the union of people, process, and products to enable continuous delivery of value to our end users." = [Donovan Brown](https://devblogs.microsoft.com/devops/what-is-devops-donovan/)
 >

-Both Elon's quote, see above, and Donovan's definition of DevOps highlights the importance of the collective, the borg, the **team**.
+Both Elon's quote, see above, and Donovan's definition of DevOps highlights the importance of the collective, the borg, the people, the **team**.

-TBD
+A true leader extends **trust** and **empowers** every member of the team to self-organize, self-manage, and to make decisions.
+This ensures that the team and its members become self-sufficient and that they do not miss the leader if absent short- or long-term.

+---

 # Lead by example

 TBD

+---

 # Keep it SIMPLE and REALISTIC

 TBD

+---

 # Challenge your ecosystem